6.10. Configuring Virtual Environments Host Settings¶

 With the help of the Virtual Machine Console Service Settings, you can set up VNC connections to virtual machines.

 You can also select the checkbox Try applying these settings to all the hardware nodes connected to this VA Management Node to apply the configured parameters to all physical servers in the Virtuozzo Automator infrastructure.
 Make sure that physical servers registered in Virtuozzo Automator are joined to the same Virtuozzo Storage cluster.
-This option only applies to Virtuozzo 7 servers.
+This option only applies to Virtuozzo Hybrid Server 7.

 When finished, click Submit to save the changes.